I am a Visiting Assistant Professor of Economics at Furman University in Greenville, South Carolina.

 I received a Ph.D. in Economics from the University of Washington-Seattle in 2018, where Prof. Rachel M. Heath was my advisor.
 Previously, I received a M.Sc. in Economic Policy from the University College London, U.K., and a B.Sc. in Economics from Presidency College, Kolkata, India.
 Please view my Curriculum Vitae for more details.

 Research: I am an applied microeconomist with a focus on labor and development economics.
 The central theme of my work is the impact of public policy on women’s lives in developing countries.
 Some of the issues that I currently work on are: Can guaranteed workfare programs reduce the effect of adverse income shocks on excess female mortality?
 How does access to finance affect marriage markets when financial transfers at the time of marriage are common?
 Are women more likely to choose their spouse if they have better job opportunities?
 Can better access to potable water affect women’s marriage outcomes and their status within the household?
-Is public policy better implemented in smaller administrative units or is gerrymandering the primary cause of new administrative boundaries?
+Do women police stations affect female labor supply and intra-household bargaining?
 Please visit my research page for more details.

 Teaching: I currently teach Behavioral Economics and Introduction to Economics at Furman University.
 Please visit my teaching page for more details.

 Mail: 109I Riley Hall, Department of Economics, Furman University, Greenville, South Carolina 29613.